tardisgallifrey/charactergen/README.md

 Apologies, but for now, it runs as a -jar app only.

-Also, the ability to have mixed race characters has not been realized.
+Also, the ability to have mixed species characters has not been realized.

 As always, use at your own risk.